Harmoware/Provider_HMI-Service_Harmoware-WES/README.md

-# Provider_HMI-Service_Harmoware-WES
+#HMI Service using Synerex for Harmoware-WES project

-HMI Service using Synerex for Harmoware-WES project
+This is a HMI Service Synerex Provider repository for Harmoware-WES.